ottopaulsen/MMM-Tibber/README.md

 The power gauge shows current power consumption, and is updated every other second.
 It has some tiny marks showing minimum and maximum consumptions today, as well as average consumption.
 You can change the size of those marks using the `powerGaugeMarkSize` variable, that can be set between 0 and 100.
 If you set it to 0, they will not be visible.
 If you set them to 100, the current power meter will not be visible, only the label.

 You can configure colors for the gauge for different value zones using the `powerGaugeColors` config variable.
-You can add or remove lines here, but must keep at least one.
+By default, the color zones are dynamic as follows:

+- Power less than average: The first color is used (default green).
+- Power over "orangePowerPercentOfAvg" percent of average (default 120%), less than "red power" (see below): The second color is used (default orange).
+- Power over "red power": The third color is used (default red).

+By "red power" means power larger then redPowerPercentOfMax percent (default 85%) of maximum power or larger than redPowerPercentOfAvg percent (default 200%) of average power.
+The percentages can be changed by config.
+Dynamic power colors can be turned off by setting powerGaugeDynamicColors to false.

+For dynamic colors to work, there must be at least 3 colors in powerGaugeColors (ony 3 are used).
+Else there must be at least one color.

 The maximum value of the gauge is set automatically based on the nominal value of the voltage and the current by multiplying those, and rounding up.
 This is correct only for 1-phase, so you can override the maximum value using the powerGaugeMaxValue config variable.